Loss Reserving Data Pulled from NAIC Schedule P with Additional Accident Years

 Part 4 - Bulk and IBNR reserves on net losses and cost containment expenses

 The triangles consist of losses net of reinsurance, and quite often insurer groups have mutual reinsurance arrangements between the companies within the group.
-Consequently, we focused on records for single entities in the data preparation, be they insurer groups or true single insurers.
+Consequently, the data focuses on records for single entities in the data preparation, be they insurer groups or true single insurers.
 The process of data preparation took three steps:

 --------------VARIABLE DESCRIPTION---------------